 On both islands there tends to be a marked difference in the weather between the eastern and western sides.
 The prevailing wind is westerly, so on that coast, the beaches are generally wild and rugged with stronger winds.
 The eastern coast is much milder, with sandy beaches good for swimming and a generally lower rainfall.

-In the far north of the North Island, summer weather can be almost tropical, high in humidity and temperatures into the mid-30s (Celsius).
+In the far north of the North Island, summer weather can be almost tropical, high in humidity and temperatures as warm as 95 F (35 C).
 Winter temperatures are rarely much below freezing on this island, apart from the inland mountain regions in the middle of the island.

 Everything is around the other way in the southern hemisphere: it gets colder the further south you go, and summer is over Christmas and winter is in the middle of the year.